FasterXML/stax2-api/README.md

 In addition, Stax2 API contains wrapper implementations that can be used to support most of API on regular Stax implementations like Sun SJSXP (default Stax implementation bundled with JDK 1.6 and 1.7).

-## License

-API is licensed under standard BSD license, which is compatible with all Free and Open Software (OSS) licenses.

 ## Java package

 API classes are in package `org.codehaus.stax2`.